 To my immediate left were the entertainment system controls.
 You can take the cable remote out and it comes in very handy once you set up your seat in a nice movie watch position.
 Otherwise, you have to force yourself up all the time to hit the touchscreen, now you just have to use the remote and then put it back on its holder.
 Next to the remote is a reading light with a switch and the seat controls for individual positioning of the different parts or you can use the buttons for two pre-configured positions.
 (Take-off and Lie-Flat).

 Just before we pushed back, the flight attendants handed out the dining menu for today’s flight.
 There was plenty of time to go through the menu before placing your order.
 As boarding was completed we started to push back from the gate.
 Unfortunately not much to see in the middle of the night.

 Surprisingly Cathay Pacific doesn’t require you to store the monitors for take-off.
-The flight attendant came by before departure and checked all the seats for seat-belts and upright position but having the display out was ok.
+The flight attendant came by before departure and checked all the seats for seat-belts and upright positions but having the display out was ok.
 This was fine with me as I could already start watching a movie.
 The signs above every seat for “no smoking” and “fasten seatbelt” are actually no illuminated signs.
-Its a display showing this sings.
+It’s a display showing these signs.
 This makes it easy to show additional messages or symbols without running out of space.